ellman12/DateTakenExtractor/README.md

 This library came into existence because two separate projects of mine used the same classes/packages for finding this data, and trying to keep those two files the same was annoying and difficult.
 I also wanted to redo the class used in those two projects to be smaller, simpler, and better.

 This library uses [MetadataExtractor](https://github.com/drewnoakes/metadata-extractor-dotnet) for reading metadata from files, and is essentially a greatly simplified wrapper around it meant for reading exclusively Date Taken metadata.
-<br>[ExifTool](https://exiftool.org/) is a command line program used only for writing metadata, and needs to be added to the `PATH` or in a folder in the `PATH` in order for it to work with DTE.
+<br>[ExifTool](https://exiftool.org/) is a command line program used for writing metdata, and reading some metatada.
+It needs to be added to the `PATH` or in a folder in the `PATH` in order for it to work with DTE.

 ## Installing DateTakenExtractor
 The easiest way to use this library is via its [NuGet package](https://www.nuget.org/packages/DateTakenExtractor/).